willstepp/writings/hunger/hunger.md

 Will you?

 All turned to Mika as his father asked him this question repeatedly.
 Mika did not answer.
 Then Sakima collapsed onto the bed again and shouted in pain and a few minutes later grew silent, eyes rolled back in his head, much as he had when Mika had first entered the hut.
 And when the boy saw the chicken again next to the bed he could take no more of it and ran outside.

 The air outside was cool.
-The others stood in silence and looked to Mika see find out what was going on.
+The others stood in silence and looked to Mika in order to know what was going on.
 He ignored them and ran to the center of the village, a clearing one acre square, the ceremonial ground where many times he and his father had sat together.

-In the middle of the ceremonial ground was an old, dead tree.
+In the middle of the ceremonial ground was an old tree.
 It had wide, gnarled branches good to climb and rose high above the surrounding trees of the forest.
 It bark was smooth and stone-like.
 The tree was sacred to the village.
 Its symbol in fact.
 The tree was not from this time.
 It was from another, more ancient world than theirs.
-Mika had climbed on it since he was a boy and he asked his father about it, where it had come from, and his father had always said he didn't know.
-He used to imagine the creatures who inhabited the world when it lived, feeding on its leaves.
+Mika had climbed on its limbs since he was a boy and had always asked his father questions about it, how old it was, where it had come from, and his father had always answered that nobody knew.
+Mika used to imagine the strange creatures who must have inhabited the world when it lived and who were perhaps nourished by its leaves.

 Now he sat at the base of the tree alone.
 It was the darkest time of night.
 The stars were gone.
 The morning yet to come.
 He remembered times he shared with his father under the tree and soon fell asleep.
 Later, after the shaman had passed from this world into the next, his mother found him there shivering and wrapped a blanket around him.